For families – particularly those with young children – arriving at the airport for a flight can be quite daunting.

 Best double checking with your airline for how many bags you’re allowed, and give our website pages on what is and isn’t allowed in hand luggage a final once-over (you can find it here).

-Note – pushchairs, prams and buggies are all allowed through security, however you may need to lift your child out so it can be properly searched.
+Note – pushchairs, prams and buggies are all allowed through security, however you may need to lift your child out so the chair can be properly searched.

-We've also got a dedicated family lane you can take advantage of to ensure your journey is as smooth as possible.
+We've got a dedicated family lane you can use at security.

 We've put together five top tips to help you navigate airport security like a pro.

-There are several things you can do to ensure a smooth journey through security, from following the 100ml liquids rule, to ensuring all large electricals are removed from your hand luggage and placed in a tray.
+There are several things you can do to ensure a smooth journey through security, from following the 100ml liquids rule to ensuring jackets are off and pockets are empty.

 So you’re through security but still faced with that nagging feeling you’ve forgotten something?